Best Dumbbells Buying Guide

-Economic commercial quality dumbbells are often a no-frills type of dumbbell that are typically purchased for schools, training studios and locations where budget may be a top priority.
+Economy commercial quality dumbbells are often a no-frills type of dumbbell that are typically purchased for schools, training studios and locations where budget may be a top priority.
 And even though they are labeled “economy” they can still have certain advantages over some of the higher dollar models.
-Take Pro Hex Dumbbells for example.
+Take Pro Hex Dumbbells by York Barbell for example.
 These are a one-piece solid cast iron dumbbell design that makes them totally maintenance free.
 No hex bolts or end caps to ever come loose.
 The cast iron heads are actually cast around the steel handle that has a “fishtail” shape at each end making it impossible for the handle to back out and separate.
 They’re also more compact than a plate loaded dumbbell, such as a Pro-Style dumbbell, which means they are less cumbersome and allow for a wider range of motion when exercising.

 Ivanko offers another economy Pro-Style dumbbell which is the R/EP1.25.
 Like the R2B/EP1.25B the R/EP1.25 offers non-machined plates, ductile iron end caps with inlaid brass name and number stickers and a deep handle knurling for a solid grip.
 Really the only difference here is the plates and end caps are painted with a grey polyester hammertone paint that is baked on.
 This type of finish tends to be a little better wearing than the flat black.
 And the handles feature a triple chrome layer with nickel base.